 See you in 45 minutes everyone.

-screwlisp proposes kittens
+screwlisp proposes a toast